Youth Sports Injuries

 Robert Luis provides advice on how to prevent youth sports injuries.

 Whatever sport you engage in, there is always a risk of getting injured.
-Thankfully, for the great majority of young people, sports engagement has several advantages beyond its associated hazards.
+Thankfully, for most young people, sports engagement has several advantages beyond its associated hazards.
 A direct relationship exists between the amount of physical engagement in a sport and the likelihood of a catastrophic injury.
-Most sports injuries in youth are indeed the result of overuse, but not all of them.
+Most sports injuries in youth result from overuse, but not all of them.
 Stress fractures and injuries to muscles or bones are the most common sports injuries.
 Excessive stress is exerted on several parts and joints of the body, resulting in injury.
-Bone discomfort should be addressed even if there is minor swelling or restriction in motion in a developing kid.
+Bone discomfort should be addressed even if there is minor swelling or restriction in motion in a developing child.

 Sports injuries can be caused by a variety of factors